Timeline of the Evelyn Boswell case

 The Sullivan County Sheriff's Office asked for the public to stop sharing false information on social media.

-.
-A WJHL crew caught him on camera trying to talk to Angela Boswell, Evelyn's grandmother, and he appeared to be blowing kisses at someone.
+William McCloud appeared in court.
+A crew with CBS affiliate WJHL caught him on camera trying to speak with Angela Boswell, Evelyn’s grandmother, and he appeared to be blowing kisses to someone.

-, marking her first appearance since the remains believed to be Evelyn were found.
+Megan Boswell appeared in a Sullivan County court Monday morning, marking her first appearance since the remains believed to belong to her daughter, Evelyn, were found.

 A judge raised her bond to $150,000.

 During the hearing investigators with the Tennessee Bureau of Investigation revealed details about what the found during the search that led to the discovery of remains.